depp/skelly64/README.md

 Note that if you are looking for **ROM hacking** tools, Skelly 64 won’t help you.
 ROM hacking is just too different from homebrew development.

+Skelly 64 is licensed under the terms of the Mozilla Public License Version 2.0.
+See LICENSE.txt for details.

 ## Tools

 ### Audio Converter